pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/preferences-window-shown-at-login/index.md

 ---
-title: 'Preferences window is shown at login'
+title: 'Settings window is shown at login'
 weight: 800
 ---

-If you manually registered Karabiner-Elements to login items, the preferences window will always appear at startup.
+If you manually registered Karabiner-Elements to `Open at Login`, the settings window will always appear at startup.

-Karabiner-Elements will start automatically via launchd even if it is not in login item, so remove it from your login items.
+Karabiner-Elements will start automatically via launchd even if it is not in `Open at Login`, so remove it from your `Open at Login`.

-1. Open System Preferences.
+1. Open System Settings.
-2. Open Users & Groups.
-3. Choose your account from the sidebar.
-4. Open Login Items tab.
+2. Open General > Login Items.
-5. Remove Karabiner-Elements from login items.
+3. Remove Karabiner-Elements from `Open at Login`.

+{{% alert title="Caution" color="danger" %}}

+Do not disable Karabiner-Elements.app in `Allow in the Background`.
+It's a required setting for Karabiner-Elements to work.

+{{% /alert %}}

-{{< local-image src="images/login-items@2x.png" >}}
+{{< local-image src="images/open-at-login@2x.png" >}}